concavegit/cv-assisted-origami/about.md

 # Process
 Our group began with two interests: machine learning and computer vision.
-However, as the intersection between the two is either already done or the subject of PHD research, we began to ask what we enjoyed: origami.
+However, as the intersection between the two is either already done or the subject of PhD research, we began to ask what we enjoyed: origami.

 From that point, we wanted to make instructions easier to follow using computer vision.
 We spent around a week fleshing out this idea, after which we learned a few things from our peers.